 For questions, it can be helpful to consult with a qualified financial professional.
 With retirement accounts, the money contributed is locked-in until retirement.
 Withdrawing early can result in fees and penalties that can cut into savings.

 Finding Accounts That Work for You

 Since different types of accounts have different purposes, benefits, and uses, it is likely that individuals will have a few different accounts to meet their needs.
 Some financial institutions may offer a variety of account options, while some individuals may choose to have a savings and checking account with one institution, and investment and retirement accounts with a separate financial institution.

 Each financial institution is likely to have its own policies in place so it can be helpful to review the options available with a few different institutions as you build your financial portfolio.
 If you have questions, consider consulting with a financial professional who can provide personalized financial advice.

 Looking for Something Different

 When it comes to personal finance, different account types can serve different purposes.
 Checking accounts make it possible to easily withdraw and deposit money while accounts like 401(k) or IRAs are designed for longer-term goals, like investing toward retirement.
 People will generally have a mix of these accounts.
-A cash management account offers account holders the ability to easily deposit and withdraw money into the account, while also earning a competitive interest rate.
-SoFi Money® is a cash management account that makes it easy to see how you are saving and spending money, all in one place.
+A checking and savings account offers account holders the ability to easily deposit and withdraw money into the account, while also earning a competitive interest rate.
+A SoFi Checking and Savings® account makes it easy to see how you are saving and spending money, all in one place.

 Interested in opening an online bank account?
 When you sign up for a SoFi Checking and Savings account with direct deposit, you’ll get a competitive annual percentage yield (APY), pay zero account fees, and enjoy an array of rewards, such as access to the Allpoint Network of 55,000+ fee-free ATMs globally.
 Qualifying accounts can even access their paycheck up to two days early.

 What are the most common types of bank accounts?